vasilynes/neural-fashion-search/README.md

 1. The probability of word mismatch grows with query length, overspecified queries allow for more mismatches;
 2. Dense search has too much signal, e.g., specifying sizes fails because they are indistinguishable in a picture;
 3. The LLM which generated queries could hallucinate more on longer queries;
-4. There are simply not enough products for an overspecified query, that is, as $n \rightarrow \infty$, the number of relevant products approaches 1 and the LLM is too strict and discards "best possible" matches, that the search suggests;
+4. There are simply not enough products for an overspecified query, that is, as $query length \rightarrow \infty$, the number of relevant products approaches 1 and the LLM is too strict and discards "best possible" matches, that the search suggests;
 5. The description itself is incomplete, while search may retrieve items by visual recognition too.

 The fourth explanation means that the metric P@10 itself punishes longer queries.
 Nevertheless, this demonstrates, that at least 6 out of 10 retrieved products are good enough on average, according to the LLM, and this "goodness" is stable across long enough queries.